Training helps people avoid bringing a colonialistic attitude into communities

 Doing some groundwork before embarking on a volunteer project can be helpful, he said.
 If you’re going to a particular country, find out whether there are people from that area who live in your town and would be open to connecting with you.
 “Have you invited them to your church?
 Can you start there?
 Can you start to learn about the culture, about the community, about some of the root causes for the situation that is happening?”

-Healthy volunteerism training has been given to various groups in recent years, including the Young Adult Volunteer program, the Presbyterian Church Camp and Conference Association and at the “Art, Recreation and Worship” conference at Montreat Conference Center.
+Healthy volunteerism training has been given to various groups in recent years, including the Young Adult Volunteer program and at the “Art, Recreation and Worship” conference at Montreat Conference Center.
 In the future, PDA hopes to be able to record the training and offer it to churches, colleges and other sources of volunteers.

 In addition to that training, PDA recently released a work trip planning guide that is available for download.